htmlprogrammist/Expense/README.md

 - The interface is drawn in UIKit
 - The app looks correct for iPhone SE (2016) and above
 - Minimum version: iOS 13
-- The application must be written using Clean Swift
+- The application must be written using architectural pattern MVP
 - To cover the code with tests, you must use XCTest.
 Tests should cover at least half of the written code
 - For permanent data storage, you need to use only Core Data
 - Synchronization with iCloud must be implemented